werpu/input_pipe/readme.md

  * *pop_overlay* removes the last added config overlay
  * *remove_overlay &lt;filename&gt;* removes the  config overlay specified by the filename given
  * *reset_overlay* reset all overlays and restore the initial config
+ * *trigger_input* sends an input command evdev style to the output device

 If the server receives a command it does not know it simply will ignore it.

 ## Overlays